ales2610/max-plus-algorithms/README.md

 Implementation of **Howard’s policy iteration algorithm** for computing a **generalised max-plus eigenmode**.

-Given a max-plus system with multiple durations, the algorithm computes:
+Given a heigher order max-plus system, the algorithm computes:

 - the **max-plus eigenvalue** (cycle mean),
 - the associated **eigenvector**,
 - a **critical node** belonging to a critical cycle.

-This corresponds to solving a **mean-payoff / max-plus spectral problem**.

 ---

 ### `lea.m`

-Monte Carlo algorithm for estimating **transient deviation bounds** in max-plus linear systems.
+Monte Carlo algorithm for estimating **Lyapunov exponent** of max-plus linear systems.

 The algorithm:

-- applies random perturbations to a max-plus matrix,
+- applies randomness to a max-plus matrix,
-- propagates two trajectories with a fixed time shift,
+- propagates two trajectories with a fixed time shift that represent lower and upper bound of Lyapunov exponent,
-- estimates **lower and upper bounds** on their deviation,
+- estimates their mean values to get bounds for Lyapunov exponent,
 - computes **95% confidence intervals** from Monte Carlo samples.

-This method is closely related to **Lyapunov exponent estimation** and **coupling-time analysis** for stochastic max-plus systems.
+In this algorithm we assume that the delays added to the random matrix A with some probability and are exponetialy distributed.
+This can easily changed to any other distribution.

 ---

 ### `example_lea.m`

-Example script demonstrating the use of `lea.m`.
+Example script demonstrating the use of `lea.m` for a simple timed events graph visible in the picture below.
+The net has four transitions and eight places.
+We can describe this net with a recursive equation of heigher order, but this can be further described as a equation of first order with a single matrix A, that you can found in `example_lea.m`.

 The script: